fraunhoferfokus/cordova-plugin-hbbtv/doc/index.md

   region: $REGION$, // used for  <hbb:ParentalRating Region="$REGION$">.
 Default is an empty String
   appUrlBase: APP_URL_BASE, // used for <mhp:URLBase>$APP_URL_BASE$</mhp:URLBase>.
 Default is an empty String
   appLocation: APP_LOCATION, // used for <mhp:applicationLocation>$APP_LOCATION$</mhp:applicationLocation>.
 Default is an empty String
-};
+  readTimeout: $READ_TIMEOUT$, // used for setting the read timeout when launching app.
+Default is 10000
+  connectTimeout: $CONNECT_TIMEOUT$ //used for setting the connect timeout when launching app.
+Default is 15000 };
 hbbtvTerminalManager.launchHbbTVApp(enumId,options,function (enumId, errorCode) {
   if(errorCode){